Home > Terms of Reference-Nominating Committee

 - the appointment of any Director to executive or other office; and

 - review the re-appointment and re-election process of Directors having due regard to their performance and ability to continue to contribute to the Board in the light of knowledge, skills and experience required.
+The Committee’s recommendation for re-appointment or re-election of a Director shall be contingent on satisfactory evaluation of the said Director.

 C. Assessment of the Board, Board Committee and Individual Directors